nnja/europython-2018/presentation.md

  - Junior devs start by doing pair-reviews with a more experienced teammate.
  - Use it as a mentorship opportunity.

-> “When your team succeeds, you succeed.”
+ - When your team succeeds, you succeed.

 <!-- TODO find a way to work in some of kate heddlesons blog post -->